global-trade-alert/docs/.api/gta-data.md

 ]
 ```
 ### Full access format
 For users with full access rights, additional fields are being outputted by the endpoint.
-Please note, that the format of the `affected_products` field changes when access rights change.
+Please note, that the format of the following fields changes when access rights change:

+- `affected_products`: This field now outputs an array of objects each including the product id, prior and new levels, as well as the unit of those levels if applicable.

+Additionally, the following fields are added as well:

+- `intervention_description`: Intervention description as can be found on our website.
+- `state_act_source`: Source information as can be found on our website.
+- `is_official_source` Boolean indicator whether this state act is based on an official source or not.

 The output thus looks like this:

 ```
 [